 Matt: Excellent.
 What would you consider to be the most difficult situation you’ve had to deal with in your career and how has it helped you grow?

-Mallory: Being an entrepreneur is pretty challenging overall.
+Mallory: Entrepreneurship is pretty challenging overall.
 There have absolutely been days that I wanted to quit.

 Matt: It’d be crazy if you didn’t.

 Mallory: Right.
 Frustrations when a prospect doesn’t see the value that you know you can provide to them, and being lean on top of all of it, trying to have the bandwidth to go from one side to the other and really wear all the hats in between.
 But it makes it worth it when you get a big win and you get to celebrate with your team together and you just have to keep focusing on that because without it, you’ll never make it.

 That’s what entrepreneurship is.
 Just when you feel like you don’t have anything left in the tank, you find your entrepreneur burner thrusters, you switch them on, and magically, it somehow gives you just a little bit more in the tank to be able to accomplish it.

 Roxanne: You’re accomplished as heck.
 Have you felt pressure to keep performing so highly all the time and have you gotten a bit burned out?
 How do you deal with it?